“Come out to the coast, we’ll get together, have a few laughs….”

 The film did huge bank in the summer of 1988, earning nearly $150 million after a $28 million budget.
 A sequel was inevitable, and Hollywood didn’t disappoint, with Die Hard (so far) eventually spawning four sequels.
 Though each successive film has its own things going for it, all of them fail in varying degrees to match the quality and unfettered — dare I say it — fun of the original:

 Die Hard 2 (Die Harder), 1990, based on the 1987 novel 58 Minutes by Walter Wager

 Die Hard With A Vengeance, 1995, adapted from the unproduced screenplay Simon Says by Jonathan Hensleigh

 Live Free or Die Hard, 2007, inspired by the Wired magazine article “A Farewell to Arms” by John Carlin

 A Good Day to Die Hard, 2013, written by Skip Woods

 Only Die Hard With A Vengeance really comes close, owed perhaps in no small part to John McTiernan once again occupying the director’s chair.
 Will there be another one?
 Hard to say.
 Though critics ripped the latest entry in the series without mercy, it still did major box office business.
-I imagine that as long as Willis is willing and able, somebody somewhere will cook up another Die Hard flick, and that’s even before we start hearing mutterings of the dreaded “r word*,” but so far those seem to be nothing but rumors.
+There have been rumblings about a potential sixth installment, and even the dreaded “r word*,” but so far those seem to be nothing but rumors.